 Surrealism in Eight Themes

-In order to showcase the themes Surrealism revolved around and to visualize, how the four collections with their different focuses complement each other outstandingly, an oval space was created in the Museum Boijmans Van Beuningen which unites important works of the collections and subdivides them into eight themes.
-The visual intensity and wide range of themes of the Surrealist movement which is presented to the viewer here is breathtaking.
+In order to showcase the themes, Surrealism revolved around, and to visualize, how the four collections with their different focuses complement each other outstandingly, an oval space was created at the Museum Boijmans Van Beuningen, which unites important works of the collections and subdivides them into eight themes.
+The visual intensity and wide range of themes of the Surrealist movement, which is presented to the viewer here, is breathtaking.
 However, especially in this section a slightly more spacious exhibition design would have been desirable, as this area is very densely packed.

 In doing so, Miró represents abstract Surrealism, as he always sticks to the plane, whereas Tanguy stands for the veristic direction, with his figurative beings becoming objective characters and casting black shadows in a dreamlike landscape.
 The sculptures by Jean Arp seem to have sprung directly from the images by Yves Tanguy.
 With his amoeba-like wooden reliefs and biomorphic sculptures he is one of the main representatives of Surrealist sculpture.